SenseNet/sensenet/docs/cors.md

 Access-Control-Allow-Origin: <domain>
 ```

 The *domain* placeholder above is filled dynamically with the requested origin domain, *if it is allowed to access the portal* (see next section for details).
 In case of non-CORS requests it will be the domain that *the request was sent to*.
-For example if you send a GET request to the following URL:
+For example, if you send a GET request to the following URL:

 ```txt
 http://example.com/odata.svc/workspaces('myworkspace')
 ```

-...than the response will contain the following header:
+... then the response will contain the following header:

 ```txt
 Access-Control-Allow-Origin: http://example.com